digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/packages/implementations/daml-finance-lifecycle.rst

 description on how lifecycling works in practice, including how to :ref:`Claim <type-daml-finance-interface-lifecycle-rule-claim-claim-29284>` an :ref:`Effect <type-daml-finance-interface-lifecycle-effect-effect-69649>`.
-There is also the tutorial :doc:`How to implement a Contingent Claims-based instrument <../../tutorials/instrument-modeling/contingent-claims-instrument>`, which describes how create an
+There is also the tutorial :doc:`How to implement a Contingent Claims-based instrument <../../tutorials/advanced-topics/instrument-modeling/contingent-claims-instrument>`, which describes how to create an
 :ref:`Effect <type-daml-finance-interface-lifecycle-effect-effect-69649>`.
 For a description of ``Distribution`` and ``Replacement``, check out the